psyraxaus/Prosim2GSX/memory-bank/activeContext.md

      - ✅ Updated GSXControllerFacade to use the new coordinator
      - ✅ Modified ServiceController to initialize the coordinator

-   - Phase 4.5: Create GSXEquipmentCoordinator
+   - ✅ Phase 4.5: Create GSXEquipmentCoordinator
-     - Create IGSXEquipmentCoordinator interface with equipment management capabilities
+     - ✅ Created IGSXEquipmentCoordinator interface with equipment management capabilities
-     - Implement GSXEquipmentCoordinator to coordinate with ProsimEquipmentService
+     - ✅ Implemented GSXEquipmentCoordinator to coordinate with ProsimEquipmentService
-     - Add synchronous and asynchronous equipment operation methods
+     - ✅ Added synchronous and asynchronous equipment operation methods
-     - Implement equipment state tracking and synchronization
+     - ✅ Implemented equipment state tracking and synchronization
-     - Add state-based equipment management
+     - ✅ Added state-based equipment management
-     - Provide event-based communication for equipment state changes
+     - ✅ Provided event-based communication for equipment state changes
-     - Include comprehensive error handling and logging
+     - ✅ Included comprehensive error handling and logging
-     - Update GSXControllerFacade to use the new coordinator
+     - ✅ Updated GSXControllerFacade to use the new coordinator
-     - Modify ServiceController to initialize the coordinator
+     - ✅ Modified ServiceController to initialize the coordinator
+     - ✅ Added GetEquipmentService method to ProsimController

    - Phase 4.6: Create GSXPassengerCoordinator
      - Create IGSXPassengerCoordinator interface with passenger management capabilities